-and a young boy.

-After exchanging pleasantries that Yann is learning the pirate ways young - and liking them.

-to paddle over to Edulis to sea trial our 11-ft Uli inflatable surfboard.
+d a young boy.
+Yann is learning the After exchanging pirate ways young easantries that and liking them. pleasantries that and liking them. evening, the next morning we decided to paddle over to Edulis to sea trial our 11-ft Uli inflatable surfboard.
 We were enthusiastically invited aboard for coffee by Philippe Maugan, a Frenchman with an Irish name, Marie-Gabrille Capodano, an Italian who has lived most of her life in France, and Yann, their 41⁄2-year-old son.
 Even though Edulis wasn't glossed off to a high standard, hadn't been given any make-up, and had gear, food, and equipment strewn about, she still exuded a raw sailing sexuality.
 She had a powerful rig, her twin rudder tiller bar extended all the way across the large cockpit, and there was a large covered area at the back of the cabin where one could find shelter from green waves blasting over the cabin-top.
 Like all Open 40s, this boat was designed to be pushed hard offshore.
 "Edulis is a fine sailing boat," agreed Philippe.
 "She regularly hits 15 and 16 knots.
 And displacing just six tons, she once hit 21 knots under main and jib alone."
 As we said, she's not your average Caribbean charter boat.
 And she did make our heart go pitter-pat.
 'Edulis' is designed for rugged offshore sailing, so her cockpit is very protected - even from green water coming over the house.

-The couple - who with their son live most of the year at Norbhon, near La Trinite-sur-Mer, in southern Brittany, a region that has produced many of France's top offshore sailors - have an interesting history.
+CHANGES The couple - who with their son live most of the year at Norbhon, near La Trinite-sur-Mer, in southern Brittany, a region that has produced many of France's top offshore sailors - have an interesting history.
 In '85, Marie was living in Isles de Saintes, the lovely group of islands just off Guadeloupe in the Caribbean.
 In fact, she, her mother, and four brothers were renting a beautiful piece of property on the beach next to Pan de Sucre, where they operated a small beach restaurant.
-This just happened to be at the same time that Ciggys, essential Philippe, a fisheries provisions on most student, needed to do his field studies.
+This just happened to be at the same time that Ciggys, essential Philippe, a fisheries provisions on most student, needed to French boats.